JohannesMP/com.johannesmp.blog/_posts/2017-02-14-a-sane-nodeJS-nginX-workflow.md

 set_part_id: 3
 set_part_title: A sane NodeJS NginX workflow
 ---
-One of the hardest thing when starting out working with web backends like [NodeJS](https://nodejs.org/en/) and [NginX](https://www.nginx.com/resources/wiki/) is how to structure your projects.
+One of the hardest thing when starting out with web backends like [NodeJS](https://nodejs.org/en/) and [NginX](https://www.nginx.com/resources/wiki/) is how to structure your projects.

-- You want to be able to easily test and run code on a local VM, but also be able to deploy it quickly on a remote instance.
+- You want to be able to easily test in a VM, and deploy on a Server.
-- You want to be able to version and manage configuration files in `/etc/...` and re-use them on other machines, while also having the ability of changing behavior (such as favoring debugging on a development server, and favoring speed and reliability on a production server).
+- You want to be able to manage configuration files in `/etc/...` and re-use them on other machines.
-- You may want to be able to have old versions of your app up and running on separate directories or subdomains without having to change their code.
+- You may want to have old versions of your app up and running on separate URLs without having to change their code.

-This post will walk you through some general concepts and best practices within the context of a NodeJS app, using NginX as the HTTP frontend.
-It is based off my own experience working with and maintaining a variety of personal Servers and Webapps over the last few years.
+- Lastly, you want to remain sane while doing all of this.

-Please Be aware that many of my decisions are highly subjective and may be frowned upon in other contexts (such as larger, more distributed systems).
-The core focus is to make evrything sane and managable, especially for someone that hasn't used Linux for long.
+This post will walk you through some general best practices I have developped within the context of a NodeJS app, using NginX as the HTTP frontend.
+It is subjective, being based off of my own experience with running Linux servers for a few years.
+As always in programming, there is no 'correct' way and so the focus of this guide is usability and maintainability.

 This post assumes you have a [basic grasp of Linux commands](http://linuxcommand.org/learning_the_shell.php) such as [apt-get](https://help.ubuntu.com/community/AptGet/Howto) and [linux file permissions](https://help.ubuntu.com/community/FilePermissions), and know how to [run Ubuntu in a VirtualBox](http://www.beopensource.com/2016/05/how-to-install-Ubuntu-1604-LTS-in-Virtual-Box-VmWare.html).
 Please see the previous posts in this series linked at the top of the post before continuing.